 Residents Maintain Autonomy

-This metric is a measure of the percent of long-term care residents that required more assistance with activities of daily living over time.
-Activities of daily living include activities such as getting dressed and taking a bath.
-Some experts believe this is a measure of a resident's well-being.
+Measures the percentage of long-term care residents that needed additional assistance with activities of daily living over time.
+ADL's include activities such as dressing and eating.

 Ability to Keep Residents Mobile